 THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 12.

 The Health & Safety Group Limited Terms & Conditions (We/Us)

 These Terms will apply to any contract between us for the sale of Goods and/or Services to you (the Contract).
 Please read these Terms carefully and make sure that you understand them, before ordering any Goods or Services from our Sites.
 Please note that before placing an order you will be asked to agree to these Terms.
 If you refuse to accept these Terms, you will not be able to order any Goods or Services from our Site.

 Our Goods and Services are only provided to professionals and businesses and not to consumers.
 Accordingly, as part of these Terms, you represent, warrant and undertake that you are entering into this Contract in the course of and for the purpose of your profession or business and not as a consumer.

 1.2 You can also order Goods or Services using our online or downloadable booking form, a copy of which can be viewed here.
-Once completed, you can submit the booking form online or fax it to the following number: 0844 870 8771.
+Once completed, you can submit the booking form online.

-1.3 After you place an order, you will receive an email from us acknowledging that we have received your order.
+1.3 Your order constitutes an offer by you to purchase Goods or Services in accordance with these Terms.
+After you place an order, you will receive an email from us acknowledging that we have received your order.
 However, please note that this does not mean that your order has been accepted.